-Organisations have implemented a process to detect abnormal activity within their environments including actions to enable timely and effective mitigations.
+Organisations have implemented a process to detect abnormal activity within their environments, including actions to enable timely and effective mitigations.

-CMM 4 Quantitatively Controlled Implement advanced baselining and detection techniques including Artificial Intelligence/Machine Learning (AI/ML) analysis of all logs.
+Implement advanced baselining and detection techniques, including artificial intelligence/machine learning (AI/ML) analysis of all logs.

 Auto-mitigations are implemented on systems.

-CMI Quantii Contr Network and infrastructure monitoring is elevated to include per-application identification and trend reporting to identify unusual traffic.
+Network and infrastructure monitoring is elevated to include per-application identification and trend reporting to identify unusual traffic.

 Use of the network, systems, and tools are tied to a user's identity.

-All environments including cloud are centrally monitored, correlated and analysed for indicators of unusual behaviour and compromise. eq Monitoring and alerting of infrastructure utilisation including user activity, server compute and network is maintained to identify exceptions in behaviour.
-CMM 3 Standardised Ongoing updating of baseline activity is undertaken to aide in the identification of exceptions.
-Sta Ongoing tuning of indicators is undertaken to reduce the level of false positives.
-Introduce automatic mitigation of known bad scenarios e.g. 'impossible travel'.
-Sufficient resources and capability exist to act upon alerts as they arise.
-Logs are centralised and analysed for critical systems. л 2 ed & ced Use of, and changes to, privileged accounts or protected system files are alerted.
-CMM 2 Planned 8 Tracked A series of indicators are developed and manually applied to the logs for review including repeated authentication failures, and login attempts from unexpected or impossible locations.
-Logs are typically not centrally managed, and/or contained within individual CMM 1 nformal applications only.
-Logs that are centrally managed are done so in an ad-hoc/best effort basis.
+All environments including cloud are centrally monitored, correlated, and analysed for indicators of unusual behaviour and compromise.

+Monitoring and alerting of infrastructure utilisation, including user activity, server, compute, and network is maintained to identify exceptions in behaviour.

+Ongoing updating of baseline activity is undertaken to aid in the identification of exceptions.

+Ongoing tuning of indicators is undertaken to reduce the level of false positives.

+Introduce automatic mitigation of known bad scenarios, e.g. 'impossible travel'.

+Sufficient resources and capabilities exist to act on alerts as they arise.

+CMM 2 Planned & Tracked

+Logs for critical systems are stored centrally and analysed.

+Use of-and changes to-privileged accounts or protected system files are alerted.

+A series of indicators is developed and manually applied to the logs for review, including repeated authentication failures and login attempts from unexpected or impossible locations.

+CMM 1 nformal

+Logs are typically not centrally managed and/or contained within individual applications only.

+Logs that are centrally managed are done so on an ad-hoc/best effort basis.

 Logs are available to be reviewed but are not proactively monitored.

 - Corporate network

 - Cloud services

-- SaaS
+- Software as a service

-- BYOD access
+- Bring-your-own-device access

 - Internal systems

-- External-facing systems
+- Externally facing systems

 To minimise the time to detect breaches and compromises, organisations need to be able to proactively monitor for any anomalous or unintended changes or activity within their environment.
-Early detection will assist in limiting the impact of any breach or compromise and enable organisations to activate steps that facilitate their containment and incident response processes.
+Early detection will assist in limiting the impact of any breach or compromise and enables organisations to activate steps that facilitate their containment and incident response processes.

 For this to be successful, an understanding of the baseline operating environment and behaviour will aid in the early detection and identification of unusual or unexpected behaviour.
-Establishing and maintaining a baseline of an operating environment, in conjunction with regular reviews will effectively reduce false positives detection rates.
+Establishing and maintaining a baseline of an operating environment, which, in conjunction with regular reviews, will effectively reduce false-positive detection rates.

-The area of anomalous behaviour detection is broad, and this standard seeks to provide guidance on initial deployments.
-These standard addresses the areas of successful and unsuccessful user authentication, privilege escalation, and infrastructure utilisation.
+The area of anomalous behaviour detection is broad, and this Standard seeks to provide guidance on initial deployments.
+This Standard addresses the areas of successful and unsuccessful user authentication, privilege escalation, and infrastructure utilisation.

 The following list is not exhaustive.
-Organisations should identify which actions are appropriate to implement the standard based on their current maturity level.
-However, the following actions follow good-practice guidelines.
+Organisations should identify which actions are appropriate to implement the Standard based on their current maturity level.
+However, the following actions follow good-practice guidelines: